-1) Self-assessment of the collective Board of Directors,

-Average score 3.73 was rated Good consisting of 4 sections, namely:-
+1) Self-assessment of the collective Board of Directors, consisting of 4 sections, namely:-

-Section Торіс Average score
+SECTION TOPIC

-1 Structure and qualification of Board of Directors 3.73
+1 Structure and qualification of Board of Directors

-2 Board of Directors Meeting 3.83
+2 Board of Directors Meeting

-3 Roles, duties and responsibilities of the Board of Directors 3.64
+3 Roles, duties and responsibilities of the Board of Directors

-4 Other 3.71
+4 Other

-According to the assessment results, the overall performance of the collective Board of Directors on 4 sections was rated Good.
-The section with the highest average score was Section 2: Board of Director Meeting while the topics with highest the number of Directors is appropriate for the nature of the company's business, The board consists of people with sufficient knowledge and experience, The number of independent directors on the board is appropriate, The committee in each category is appropriate and the definition of the independent directors specified by the company is suitable for the characteristics of the company.
-The section with the lowest average score was Section 3, Roles and responsibilities of the committee.
-The topics with the least votes are process of remuneration for directors and top management.
+According to the assessment results, the overall performance of the collective Board of Directors on 4 sections was rated Good with an average score of 3.69 point.
+It can be concluded that the Board of Directors had performed its duties in compliance with the Good Corporate Governance principles and the Business Ethics of the Company.
+The section with the highest average score was Section 2: Board of Director Meeting while the topics with highest the Directors received document of meeting advance and consider information, the score was the number of meeting and appropriate meeting time, The section with the lowest average score was Section 4: Other, while the topics with lowest score was Develop the Board of Directors and Management.

-2) Self-assessment of the Subcommittee (Audit Committee, Nomination and Compensation Committee, Risk Management Committee and Executive Committee)

-Average score 3.72 was rated Good consisting of 3 sections, namely:-
+2) Self-assessment of the Subcommittee (Audit Committee, Nomination and Compensation Committee, Risk Management Committee and Executive Committee) consisting of 3 sections, namely:-

+SECTION TOPIC

-Section Торіс Average score 1 Structure and qualification of Subcommittee 3.71 2 Subcommittee Meeting 3.83 3 Roles, duties and responsibilities of Subcommittee: 3.57
+1 Structure and qualification of Subcommittee

+2 Subcommittee Meeting

+3 Roles, duties and responsibilities of Subcommittee:

+Audit Committee

+Nomination and Compensation Committee

+Risk Management Committee

+Executive Committee

-According to the assessment results, the overall performance of the Self-assessment of the Subcommittee on 3 sections was rated Good.
-The section with the highest average score was Section 2: Subcommittee Meeting, while the topics with highest score was the Directors acknowledge set of meeting advance.
+According to the assessment results, the overall performance of the Self-assessment of the Subcommittee (Audit Committee, Nomination and Compensation Committee, Risk Management Committee and Executive Committee) on 3 sections was rated Good with an average score of 3.67 point.
+The section with the highest average score was Section 2: Subcommittee Meeting, while the topics with highest score was the Directors acknowledge set of meeting advance, Number of meeting and appropriate meeting time, received document of meeting advance, The atmosphere in the meeting allows for creative opinions and stakeholders There is no participation in the decision making of the transaction.
 The section with the lowest average score was Section 3: Roles, duties and responsibilities of Subcommittee are as follow:-